rhel-labs/learn-katacoda/pcp-flamegraphs/step3.md

 For this step, we will be using the *Terminal* tab for MySQL commands, and *Flame* tab for perf and flame graph commands.

+Apply the `throughput-performance` tuneD profile for optimizing MySQL performance on RHEL -

+`tuned-adm profile throughput-performance`{{execute T1}}

+Restart the MySQL service -
+`systemctl restart mysqld`{{execute T1}}

-To optimize query performance in MySQL, one simple approach is to create an index that can be used for query processing.
+To optimize query performance inside MySQL, create an index that can be used for query processing.
 The index will help MySQL use the index for efficiently searching matches instead of doing a full table scan.

 Create a MySQL index called `ind_t1_c2` on table t1 with 50,000 rows, on the join column c2 -